-- Keep this medication in the original container, stored at room temperature away from moisture and heat (e.g., not in the bathroom or kitchen). - Store dissolving tablets in the original sealed packaging and use immediately once opened. - Keep this medication out of reach and sight of children.
+- Keep this medication in the original container, stored at room temperature away from moisture and heat (e.g., not in the bathroom or kitchen). - Keep this medication out of reach and sight of children.

-About this document
+About this Document

 Special thanks to the Kelty Centre for Mental Health for permission to adapt this document.
 The original document was developed by health professionals of BC Mental Health and Addiction Services, and reviewed by the staff of the Kelty Mental Health Centre.
 French translation provided courtesy of the Ontario Centre of Excellence for Child and Youth Mental Health.